Keller High School: History

 The current Keller High located on 601 Pate Orr Road N was constructed in 1984 and was opened in 1985.
 Prior to this the current Keller Middle School located on 300 College Avenue was the Keller High School.
 Built in 1934, the Keller ISD Education Center was the original location of the Keller Elementary, Middle and High School and is first high school to be built in KISD, followed by Fossil Ridge High School, Central High School and finally Timber Creek High School as of 2009.
 The school's mascot is the 'Keller Indians' & motto is the 'Home of the Indians'.
 The phrase, 'Tradition of Excellence' can also be seen frequently in this context.
 The school colors are navy and Vegas gold.
 Keller, Central, Fossil Ridge, and Timber Creek all share the same stadium and natatorium.

 JROTC

 Keller High School currently has a JROTC program.
 The Junior Reserve Officer Training Corps (JROTC) is a federal program sponsored by the United States Armed Forces in high schools and also in some middle schools across the United States and United States military bases across the world.
 However, the program takes place at Central High School, a neighboring school in the KISD.
 The program, which consists of participants from all 4 KISD high schools, has won numerous awards and recognition.

 Athletics

 Keller High School has won numerous University Interscholastic League (UIL) State Championships in the following sports:

+Baseball

+In 2021 Keller Varsity Baseball made the state championship for the first time in school history losing to Rockwall Heath High School, then in 2026 they won their first state championship against Lake Travis High School with star 2 way player Cole Koeninger leading them to the state championship.